Skip to content

 Cons: Less polished than commercial tools, you handle the model bill, autocomplete latency depends on your provider, no dedicated IDE chrome.

 Tabnine has been around longer than almost any other tool on this list and has quietly evolved into one of the most enterprise-friendly cursor ide alternatives.
-Basic is free with limited completions.
-Dev at $9 per user per month is the entry paid tier and includes chat, agents, and access to the full model line-up.
+Code Assistant Platform at $39 per user per month covers completions, chat, IDE integration and the privacy controls.
+Agentic Platform at $59 per user per month adds agentic workflows and the Context Engine.
+Note that on both plans, unlimited usage applies when you bring your own on-prem or hosted LLM endpoint, while using Tabnine's own LLM access is billed as reserved token quota at provider prices plus a 5 percent handling fee.
 Enterprise adds self-hosting on your own VPC, fine-tuning on your private code, SSO, audit logs and IP indemnification.

 Pros: Strong privacy story, self-hosting on Enterprise, fine-tuning on private code, runs in 15+ IDEs, IP indemnification.

-Cons: Consumer UX trails Cursor and Windsurf, Enterprise pricing requires sales call, agent less mature than competitors.
+Cons: No free tier any more, entry price jumped to $39 per user per month on annual billing, consumer UX trails Cursor and Devin Desktop, Enterprise pricing requires a sales call, agent less mature than competitors.

-Phind is a different kind of cursor alternative.
-It is not an IDE — it is a search-engine-style chat tool tuned for developers, with citations on every answer and a strong tendency to surface working code rather than prose.
-It runs its own Phind-405B model trained on technical content, and Pro users can switch to Claude Sonnet 4.5 or GPT-5.
-For developers who use Cursor mainly as a search engine — "how do I do X with library Y" — Phind is often a better fit and significantly cheaper.
+Phind was a different kind of cursor alternative.
+It was not an IDE, it was a search-engine-style chat tool tuned for developers, with citations on every answer and a strong tendency to surface working code rather than prose.
+It ran its own Phind-405B model trained on technical content, and Pro users could switch to frontier models from Anthropic and OpenAI.
+For developers who used Cursor mainly as a search engine, "how do I do X with library Y", it was often a better fit and significantly cheaper.
+The reason it is gone is instructive: as the foundation model vendors added first-party web search and stronger code reasoning, a standalone developer search engine had nothing left to defend.

-Phind is the strongest pick if you spend more time looking up how to do something than editing code in place.
-It is not a replacement for Cursor's Composer, but it is a credible replacement for the Cursor chat panel.
+While it existed, Phind was the strongest pick if you spent more time looking up how to do something than editing code in place.
+It was never a replacement for Cursor's Composer, but it was a credible replacement for the Cursor chat panel.
+Today the closest equivalent workflow is Perplexity for the cited-search half and any of the IDE tools above for the code half.

-Pros: Cited answers, strong technical training data, fast, simple pricing, free tier is genuinely usable, multi-model support on Pro.
+Pros (historical): Cited answers, strong technical training data, fast, simple pricing, free tier was genuinely usable, multi-model support on Pro.

 Full Phind review · Cursor vs Phind comparison

 Replit is the only cursor alternative on this list that runs entirely in the browser, includes hosting, and bundles an AI agent in the same product.
 The Starter plan is free with limited compute.
-Core at $20 per month gives you generous compute, the Replit Agent for autonomous development, and unlimited public Repls.
-Teams at $40 per user per month adds collaboration features.
-For developers without a beefy laptop or who want a single tool that builds, runs and ships an app, Replit is the cleanest experience.
+Core is $20 per month billed annually, $25 month to month, and includes $25 of monthly credits, the Replit Agent for autonomous development, and unlimited public Repls.
+Above that, Replit Pro is $95 per month billed annually, $100 month to month, with $100 of monthly credits, and Enterprise is custom priced.
+The $40 per seat Teams plan this guide listed in May 2026 is no longer on Replit's pricing page; the self-serve line-up as of 3 August 2026 is Starter, Core, Pro and Enterprise.
+For developers without a beefy laptop or who want a single tool that builds, runs and ships an app, Replit is still the cleanest experience.

 Replit Agent is the differentiator.
 You describe what you want, the agent installs dependencies, writes the code, runs the app and surfaces logs.
 It is genuinely good for prototypes and for non-developer users learning to ship software.
 For day-to-day editing of an existing complex codebase, a desktop IDE-based tool will still feel faster.